sebvey/water_data_preparation/README.md

 # Cloud SQL Tables Creation
 The code is presented in the [mysql_table_creation.ipynb](notebooks/mysql_table_creation) notebook.
-This notebook shows how the sql table were created :
+This notebook shows how the sql table were created and populated :
 - a stations table, with information on the stations
 - a weather table, with the 10 years history of the weather forecast

-# (manual) Update for the SQL weather Table with Weatherapi.com
+# Update for the SQL weather Table with Weatherapi.com (manual)
 The code is presented in the [mysql_update_from_weatherapi.ipynb](notebooks/mysql_update_from_weatherapi.ipynb) notebook.
 This notebook shows how to update the SQL weather table :